-It sits in the lower right-hand side of your body.
+It sits on the lower right-hand side of your body.

-More than 5% of people experiencing appendicitis, typically between the ages of 10 and 30 years.
+More than 5% of all people will experience appendicitis at least once during their lifetime, typically between the ages of 10 and 30 years.

 Appendicitis occurs when the appendix is infected and becomes inflamed.

-In this case the appendix will swell as appendicitis progresses, which can cause tenderness in that side of the body.
+If this is the case, the appendix will swell as appendicitis progresses, which can cause tenderness in that side of the body.
 It eventually becomes extremely painful all throughout your abdomen and can extend to your lower back, although the lower back is likely to be affected earlier rather than later.